arcbtc/LNURLPoS/README.md

 * Customer scans and pays
 * When the payment has cleared the customer is sent the decrypted unique pin
 * Merchant can compare and verify using the same pin displayed on the lNURLPoS

+## Credit/props

+The incredible <a href="https://github.com/lnbits/lnbits/tree/master/lnbits/extensions/offlineshop">OfflineShop</a> extension.
+LNURLPoS is the same concept, but can run at scale, and is dependent on a device.